FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/api_council.md

 early in the design process from the full council by asking the chair for a slot in the agenda for an upcoming API calibration session (see the next section).

-The API reviewer should work with the API designer to improve the API Design Document to the point where the API reviewer feels comfortable approving the document.
+The API reviewer should work with the API designer to improve the API RFC to the point where the API reviewer feels comfortable approving the document.
 An approved document serves as the plan of record for the API in question.
 However, individual CLs that modify the API surface still need to review API-Review+1 before being merged.
-API designers should expect that CLs that follow the plan laid out in an approved API Design Document should review API-Review+1 quite easily, even from other council members.
+API designers should expect that CLs that follow the plan laid out in an approved API RFC should review API-Review+1 quite easily, even from other council members.

-API designers or reviewers can refer a API Design Document to the full council by asking the chair for a slot in the agenda for an upcoming API calibration session (see the next section).
+API designers or reviewers can refer an API RFC to the full council by asking the chair for a slot in the agenda for an upcoming API calibration session (see the next section).
 For example, an API reviewer might refer a document to the full council if the API reviewer does not feel sufficiently calibrated, if the API is particularly complex or important, or if the reviewer feels pressured by looming deadlines or other teams.

 ### API calibration {#calibration}